Kabul hotel siege: Gunmen kill at least 5

 Guests try to escape

-Nasrat Rahimi, a deputy spokesman for the Ministry of Interior Affairs, earlier told CNN that Afghan special forces were trying to engage the attackers.

-Two of four attackers in the hotel have been killed, Rahimi said.
+Rahimi earlier told CNN that Afghan special forces were trying to engage the attackers and that two of four attackers had been killed.
 He said the hotel's third floor, where the kitchen is located, had caught fire.

 TOLO reported that foreign troops were also at the hotel.
 Lotfullah Najafizada, the head of the broadcaster said on Twitter that the last attacker was on the hotel's top floor.